The Pacific Reentry Career Services Story

 Executive Director & Founder

 Stephanie has over ten years of experience working in human resources and received a Master's Degree in Women's Studies from San Diego State University.
 Prior to her career in HR, Stephanie worked at a domestic violence shelter where she ran a weekly art and writing workshop for residents.
 She later ran similar workshops for women in the Santa Cruz County Jail as part of a volunteer program that brought art and writing to incarcerated women.
 Before founding Pacific Reentry Career Services, Stephanie worked with Tim to provide HR consulting to small businesses in California.
-You can read more about her HR work on her blog, HR Hammer.
+She currently works in HR at a tech startup in Irvine, CA. You can read more about her HR work on her blog, HR Hammer.

 Tim Pershing, JD